Aloysius Gonzaga: Iconography

 In art, Gonzaga is shown as a young man wearing a black cassock and surplice, or as a page.
 His attributes are a lily, referring to innocence; a cross, referring to piety and sacrifice; a skull, referring to his early death; and a rosary, referring to his devotion to the Blessed Virgin Mary.
 St. Joseph's Church in Gelsenkirchen, the location of German soccer club Schalke 04, has a glass window of the saint with a soccer ball.

 Gonzaga is represented on the ceiling of the Chapel of the Immaculate, at Collegio Rotondi, Italy, in the act of adoring Our Lady with her child Jesus.
+In the painting by Jacopo Zoboli in the Basilica of Sant'Ambrogio e Carlo al Corso in Rome, Saint Aloysius Gonzaga is depicted helping the sick during the plague epidemic.